Pauline Henriques

 Pauline Clothilde Henriques (1 April 1914 – 1 November 1998), popularly known as "Paul," was a Jamaican-born English actress.
-In 1946, she became the first black female actress for British television.
+In 1946, she became the first black female actress on British television.
 She was also the first black female Justice of the Peace, and was appointed an Officer of the Order of the British Empire (OBE) in 1969.

 Henriques worked extensively with unmarried mothers and worked as a counsellor with, and later Secretary to, the Brook Counselling and Advisory Clinic.

 Early life

 Pauline Henriques was born in Kingston, Jamaica, to Cyril Charles Henriques, a wealthy merchant, and Edith Emily Delfosse.
 Her father was of Portuguese and Jewish descent, while her mother was a "native of Haiti".
 One of six children, she moved with her family to England from Jamaica in 1919, as her father wanted to give his children an English education.
 Her elder brother, Cyril George Henriques (1908–1982), became a Lord Chief Justice of Jamaica and was knighted in 1963.
 Another brother, Fernando, was a President of the Oxford Union in 1944, and a published author.

 Pauline and her siblings are mentioned in an exhibition about Jamaican families and their roles in the UK during the Second World War in Southwark.

 In 1932, she enrolled in the London Academy of Music and Dramatic Arts to study drama.
 During this time she experienced challenges due to roles that were available to her, she explained in a later interview: "I appeared in many school productions, but I had to play my parts in white face, including Lady Bracknell and Lady Macbeth!
 I went along with it because I was very anxious to learn my craft, and to be taken seriously as a dramatic actress.
 You see, I couldn't sing or dance, and dramatic roles were non-existent for black actresses, so I had to "white up" to gain experience."

 In 1936, Pauline married Geoffrey William Heneberry (1909–1994).
 Their daughter Gail (born 26 March 1937) later married Keith Critchlow, artist, author, and professor of architecture in England.

 In 1948, Pauline Henriques married the actor, Neville Cobbiah Crabbe (1923–83), with whom she had one son, Biff Crabbe (born 1953).

 In 1969, she married Joe Benjamin (1921–1995), taking on three step-sons Mark (born 1952), Simon (born 1956) and Adam (1958).
 Pauline died in Brighton, Sussex, in 1998.